Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

-• Here, you can click the “reate Cluster” click, bringing up a form where you may enter the cluster’s configuration details, such as the Databricks runtime version, type and size of machines for the cluster nodes, and any auto-scaling options or advanced settings, including spark configurations and environment variables.
+• To create a cluster, click on the “Create Cluster” button to open a form for entering the cluster’s configuration details.
+This includes specifying the Databricks runtime version, selecting the type and size of machines for the cluster nodes, and configuring any auto-scaling options or advanced settings.
+These advanced settings encompass Spark configurations and environment variables.

 86. What is Azure Data Fix Terminal?